• Menu

 9. Bake for 20-25 minutes until the edges begin to brown.

-10. Allow to cool to room temperature.
+10. Allow cooling to room temperature.

 Variation